MrBacon470/Void-Development-Incremental/README.md

 # Void Development Incremental
- A Satire Incremental Game About my Discord Server written in JavaScript, HTML, CSS
+ A Satire Incremental Game About my Discord Server written in JavaScript, HTML, and CSS